-In-situ root measurements in 2010 and 2011 combined with differences in root pool masses at 30 cm over these years were used to calculate a root turnover constant (k) and root mean residence time (mrt) using the equations k = loss/pool and mrt = 1/k.
-Root pool loss during each year was calculated as the difference between the mass accumulated during that year and the gain measured by in-situ growth cores.
+In-situ root measurements in 2010 and 2011 combined with differences in root pool masses at 30 cm over these years were used to calculate a root turnover constant (k) and root mean residence time (mrt) using the equations k = input/pool and mrt = 1/k.
+Root input values were calculated from the in-situ growth cores and functional growth analysis described by Dietzel and Liebman (2015).
 The root mass measured at the end of each year was the pool value.

 The height and volume of root samples varied among depth increments, making visual comparisons among depths, such as 0-5 cm and 60-100 cm, difficult.
 Thus, splines were fit to the data and integrated by 5 cm depths to facilitate visualization of root and soil organic C distribution in the soil profile.